cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/cyr_expire.rst

     specify the unit of time.
 If no suffix, the value is number of days.
     Valid suffixes are **d** (days), **h** (hours), **m** (minutes) and **s** (seconds).
+    This value is only used for entries which do not have a corresponding ``/verdor/cmu/cyrus-imapd/delete`` mailbox annotation.

 .. option:: -E expire-duration